matthewperrywa/sudoku/README.md

 # sudoku
 Playable sudoku puzzle game with a randomly generated board.
+Easy difficulty.

 The Sudoku class is the main class and it allows the user to play the game.